 - A list of external experts and agencies along with key personnel within those organisations and their contact details.
 Even the largest corporates require specialist IT firms to step in.
 It’s a good idea to have these on retainer.
 The NCSC has a list of companies that offer certified Incident Response services.

 The IT solutions provider Softcat provides organisations with 2-hours of free incident response access provided by global cyber security specialist Check Point, accessible using the firstname.lastname@example.org email.

 - An inventory of your IT assets and systems each assigned with risk levels to your business if they are compromised or inaccessible.
 These can then be prioritised as to what needs to be fixed first to allow critical operations to resume or alternatives to these systems if they can’t be recovered quickly or at all.
 This might include retrieving your backed-up data and commissioning new cloud services or returning to paper-based systems in the interim.

-- A communication strategy which outlines how, what and when you need to communicate with your stakeholders.
+- A communication strategy that outlines how, what and when you need to communicate with your stakeholders.
 Again, if this is directly, you will need to refer to a backup of contact details and have a trusted means of contacting them outside of your current systems.
 Stakeholders include:

 - Staff who will want to know what to do, whether they can help or how long they will be unable to work, what not to do to ensure they don’t exacerbate the problem.

 - Third parties, up or down the supply chain who rely on your systems or provide you with services and could even be the target of the attack.